 “This is truly the humanization of computing,” Madduri said.
 “We have an opportunity to touch thousands of people on a very personal level and make their lives better.”

-Another key member of the Argonne team is Strategic Program Manager Tom Brettin, who attended a strategy and planning meeting in Boston last year.
-He quickly realized that the challenge facing the VA was something Argonne has been focused on for more than a decade and noted the special synergy that positions Argonne to be the VA’s intellectual partner.
+Another key member of the Argonne team is Strategic Program Manager Tom Brettin, who attended a VA-DOE strategy and planning meeting at the VA’s Jamaica Plain Campus in Boston last year.
+He quickly realized that the challenge facing the VA was something Argonne has been focused on for more than a decade and noted the special synergy that positions Argonne to be an important intellectual partner.